 You will need to register in order to download theses as PDFs - you can also opt to pay to have a copy printed for you.

 If the thesis hasn't already been digitised through EThOS, you may order it as an inter-library loan.
-If you are a distance learner then contact the Distant Learning Support Unit for more information.
+If you are a distance learner then contact the Distance Learner Library Support for more information.
 Each inter-library loan request will cost £3.

 From the other institution

 If you can visit the other library, this is often the quickest way of accessing theses.
-You may need a SCONUL card - for more information, see Using Other Libraries.
+You may need a SCONUL card.

 Check their library catalogue to see if they hold a copy of the thesis you need.
 Theses are not usually on the open shelves, so check to see how long it will take - you may have to order it several days in advance.